Andrew J. Weiland Medal

 with the Weiland Medal for Outstanding Research in Hand Surgery.
 The medal is awarded annually to a mid-career researcher dedicated to advancing patient care in the field of hand surgery.

 The award is a $20,000 unrestricted gift honoring a hand surgeon-scientist who has contributed a body of research that advances the field.
 The medal recognizes and supports outstanding research in hand surgery in order to continue Dr. Weiland’s vision for the field of hand surgery.
-It is awarded to a mid-career surgeon who is less than 60 years old or a surgeon who is less than 20 years from hand fellowship training.
+It is awarded to a mid-career surgeon who is up to 60 years of age, or a surgeon who is less than 20 years from hand fellowship training.
 The medal is presented at the ASSH Annual Meeting each year and the winner presents at the ASSH Members Business Meeting.

 How to Apply